ndr-repo/finalResolution/README.md

-# FinalResolution
+# finalResolution
 A collection of actively-maintained tools for network reconnaissance and identity assurance.

+Check your proxy or VPN via the command line, or perform third-party DNS resolutions through common public resolvers.